Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 * Its full of vanilla bugs.
 * It exists (Why bethesda did you include this mess in the release).
-* We (wildlander) do not edit any quest assosiated with civil war therefore any bugs you encounter are original issues.
+* We (Wildlander) do not edit any quest associated with civil war therefore any bugs you encounter are original issues.
 * Several immersion breaking issues during battle for Whiterun (Vendors in market are trying to make a living, The carriage driver be vibing as explosions happen all around him)
 * Lights within Korvanjund Hall beyond the sealed door are lit (should be dark)